jtlapp/electron-affinity/README.md

 }
 ```

 Proper encapsulation would have us put the restoration functionality on the class itself.
 You can hardcode this per class, if you like, but the library provides tools that make this easier.
-It uses the `RestorableClass` type (available to both main and windows).
+It uses the `RestorableClass` type (available to both the main process and windows).
 This type defines a static method on the class called `restoreClass`:

 ```ts
 type RestorableClass<C> = {